nathonius/obsidian-jira-cloud/doc/docs/index.md

 # Overview

 Obsidian Jira Cloud connects your Jira issues to Obsidian.
 Issues can be added to frontmatter or accessed via the plugin API.
+See the [project roadmap](https://github.com/users/OfficerHalf/projects/5) for details on the future of the plugin.

 ## Getting started